ServiceRocket/sfxc-cookbook/README.md

 1. Bump the cookbook version in `metadata.rb` according to [semver](http://semver.org/) rules.

+1. Make sure cookbook dependencies defined in `metadata.rb` are installed by running:

+        > berks install

 1. Build a Berkshelf package using

         > berks package sfxc-cookbook-[version].tar.gz